syk5316176/B-subdifferential-variational-inequalities/README.md

 This is the python proof-of-concept implementation of our accompanying article

 > Y. Song, P.I.
-Barton, New Generalized Derivatives for Solving Variational Inequalities Using the Nonsmooth Newton Methods, in review.
+Barton, New Generalized Derivatives for Solving Variational Inequalities Using the Nonsmooth Newton Methods, *Journal of Optimization Theory and Applications*, accepted.

 In this work, we propose a new method for furnishing B-subdifferential elements of the normal map associated with a variation inequality (VI) problem.
 Then, the normal map equation system can be solved using variants of the nonsmooth Newton methods.
 This work was supported by the OCP Group, Morroco.